 - Visual impairment: colour or larger print test papers provided

 There is no possibility of special consideration being given to test results.
 In no circumstances can scores be adjusted to account for any perceived disadvantage.

-As GAMSAT is offered twice a year, from 2019 there will no longer be an option to sit GAMSAT on an alternative test day in March for religious reasons.
-Candidates who are unable to sit GAMSAT on a Saturday in March, must ensure to register to sit GAMSAT on a Wednesday in September instead.
+As GAMSAT is offered twice a year, from 2019 there will no longer be an option to sit GAMSAT on an alternative test day in March.
+Candidates who are unable to sit GAMSAT on a Saturday in March must ensure to register to sit GAMSAT on a Wednesday in September instead.
 Candidates need to select the September sitting that enables them to apply for their preferred course(s) in the relevant university application round.
-Please contact the GAMSAT Office in writing and before the closing date of registrations if for religious reasons you are not able to sit GAMSAT on Saturday in March AND you are a resident of a state or territory where a GAMSAT test centre is offered in March, but not in September.
+Please contact the GAMSAT Office in writing and before the closing date of registrations if for religious reasons you are not able to sit GAMSAT on Saturday in March.